lascavana/lattice_reformulation/README.md

 c
 u
 ```
 where n is the number of variables, m is the number of constraints, A is the constraint matrix (m x n), b is the right-hand side (m), c is the objective function (n), and u is the vector containing the variable upper bounds (n).
+The constrains are assumed to be in equality form, this is, Ax=b.

 ### Instructions
 run